Home » PowerShell » Export Ad User to CSV in PowerShell

 Export Enabled Ad Users to CSV

-Active directory user Enabled property has either True or False value which decides aduser is enabled or not.
+Active directory user Enabled property has either a True or False value which decides aduser is enabled or not.

 To export enabled ad users to CSV file, use Get-AdUser cmdlet as below